tkem/cachetools/docs/index.rst

    This function returns a :class:`tuple` instance suitable as a cache key, provided the positional and keywords arguments are hashable.

+.. autofunction:: methodkey

+   This function is equivalent to :func:`hashkey`, but ignores its first positional argument, i.e. `self` when used with the :func:`cachedmethod` decorator.

 .. autofunction:: typedkey